apereo/cas/docs/cas-server-documentation/monitoring/Monitoring-Statistics.md

 Other endpoints need to be explicitly enabled and then exposed over the web in CAS settings in order to allow access.
 </p></div>

+Note that certain CAS features present actuator endpoints of their own, and such endpoints only become active once the feature is turned on and made available to CAS at runtime.
+For more information, refer to the specific documentation page for the feature in question to learn more about administrative endpoints, etc.

 Actuator endpoints provided by Spring Boot can also be visually managed and monitored via the [Spring Boot Administration Server](Configuring-Monitoring-Administration.html).
 <div class="alert alert-info"><strong>Obtaining Health Info</strong><p>Note that <code>/status</code> endpoint is kept mostly